Top 35 Best Beatles Movies To Watch

 Average

-"Nowhere Boy" is a British biographical drama based on Julia Baird's biography of her half-brother, iconic musician John Lennon.
-Directed by Sam Taylor-Wood in her debut, the film draws viewers into the formative years of the legendary Beatle.
+"Nowhere Boy" is a compelling British biographical drama inspired by Julia Baird’s biography of her half-brother, the legendary John Lennon.
+Directed by Sam Taylor-Wood in her directorial debut, the film transports viewers into the tumultuous early life of the soon-to-be Beatle.

 11